sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

 Following this mantra I removed the ingredients that are not used in any recipe.

-This reduced the length of the vector to 1709 and the sample time be a whopping 562 seconds to 968 second.
+This reduced the length of the vector to 1709 and the sample time be a whopping 562 seconds to 968 seconds.
 With some simple math:

 ```console